GLOBAL MARKETS-Stocks rise as worries on Fed taper cool, dollar gains

 The dollar gained strength against the yen despite signs of a more delayed Fed tapering schedule, reaching a peak of around 101.35 yen for the first time since July.
 It last traded at 101.32, up 0.17 percent on the day.

 The euro has gained from the swing higher in long-term U.S. Treasury yields, which has expanded the dollar’s rate advantage over the yen.
-Yields on 10-year Treasuries were at 2.7445 percent, compared with 0.63 percent for Japanese government bonds.
+Yields on 10-year Treasuries were at 2.75 percent , compared with 0.63 percent for Japanese government bonds.

 Bund futures settled down 3 ticks at 140.95, though in after-market trading they rose to 141.08 euros.